NexPlayer/Android-SDK/advanced.md

 #### void onDynamicThumbnailData (NexPlayer mp, int width, int height, int cts, Object bitmap)**

-This method will be called by the `NexPlayer`™ engine when thumbnail data is created.
+This method will be called by the `NexPlayer` engine when thumbnail data is created.

 If the *enableDynamicThumbnail()* method is called before Smooth Streaming content is in the *open* state, then this method will be called and gets the thumbnail information associated with the content.